Last updated: 30 April 2021

 The answer depends on where you plan to move it.
 If you’re only moving it within one metre of its original location, your energy supplier should be the first port of call.
 If you want to move it outside or to an entirely different location, you’ll need to contact the gas transporter or electricity distributor.
 This is because the process will require additional work, such as shutting off and reconnecting your supply.
 You might also need to get in touch with a licensed electrician or gas engineer.

-Moving gas meters is a difficult process, so it’s not something you can do yourself.
-It’s illegal for anyone but a qualified, licensed professional to change the meter’s position.
+No, moving gas meters is a difficult process, so it’s not something you can do yourself.
+It’s illegal for anyone but a qualified, licensed professional – such as a Gas Safe engineer – to change the meter’s position.
 This is due to health and safety reasons – for example, you’ll need to turn the gas supply off to avoid accidents.
 The same holds true for moving electric meters, particularly when the supply is disrupted as part of the moving process.
+How do I go about moving an electric meter or moving a gas meter for free?

-The cost to move one or both meters will vary widely depending on the distance you’re moving them as well as their present and intended location.
-For small changes within one metre of the original position, your energy supplier might be willing to move the meter free of charge.
-This is certainly the case if you’re a priority customer, falling under one of the following categories:
+You shouldn’t assume you’ll have to pay to move your meter – for small changes within one metre of the original position, your energy supplier might be willing to move the gas or electric meter free of charge.
+This is certainly the case if you’re a priority customer, fitting into one of the following categories:

 Have a long-term disability or illness